 Huckleberry Finn: "THe Further Adventures of Huckleberry Finn"

-Hogan's Heroes"The Green Green Grass of Home" (Series finale), "It Was Worth It All" (Jackie Robinson's first game), "Forgiveness" (crossover with "Touched By An Angel" as Andrew and a human witness to Gen. Burkhalter, Hogan tries to forgive him); also, an alternate ending in "Oskar's Box"
+Hogan's Heroes"The Green Green Grass of Home" (Series finale), "It Was Worth It All" (Jackie Robinson's first game), "Forgiveness" (crossover with "Touched By An Angel"; also, an alternate ending in "Oskar's Box"

 Battlestar Galactica (original): "We've Come This Far By Faith" (Crossover with "Touched By An Angel," which let me logically use an idea I'd had after the original ended)